MicrosoftDocs/defender-docs/defender-endpoint/ios-troubleshoot.md

 > Want to experience Defender for Endpoint?
 [Sign up for a free trial.](https://signup.microsoft.com/create-account/signup?products=7f379fee-c4f9-4278-b0a1-e4c8c2fcdf7e&ru=https://aka.ms/MDEp2OpenTrial?ocid=docs-wdatp-exposedapis-abovefoldlink)

-This topic provides troubleshooting information to help you address issues that may arise as you use Microsoft Defender for Endpoint on iOS.
+This article provides troubleshooting information to help you address issues that may arise as you use Microsoft Defender for Endpoint on iOS.

 > [!NOTE]
 > - Defender for Endpoint on iOS would use a VPN in order to provide the Web Protection feature.
 This is not a regular VPN and is a local/self-looping VPN that does not take traffic outside the device.